-Rule 560-12-2-.115, is highly relevant to taxpayers in the food and beverage industry, as it enumerates taxable and tax-exempt items and provides concrete examples explaining how the sale of food and purchase by restaurants are to be taxed in the State of Georgia.
+Rule 560-12-2-.115 is highly relevant to taxpayers in the food and beverage industry.
+It enumerates taxable and tax-exempt items and provides concrete examples explaining how the sale of food and purchase by restaurants are to be taxed in the State of Georgia.

 The Department has clarified that several purchases by restaurants are exempt from sales tax, including the following:

-- Food packaging — single-use, disposable packaging containing food that is provided to the customer
+- Food packaging — single-use, disposable packaging containing food that is provided to the customer.

-- Items for sale — food ingredients or components of meals that will be resold by the restaurant
+- Items for sale — food ingredients or components of meals that will be resold by the restaurant.

 Further, the Department has also identified certain items often overlooked by restaurants that are subject to sales and use tax, including the following:

-- Mandatory gratuities — whether negotiated in advance of a meal, unilaterally added by the seller or mandatory under certain conditions (such as when a defined percentage is added for parties of a certain size when not conspicuously stated that the amount may be removed)
+- Mandatory gratuities — whether negotiated in advance of a meal, unilaterally added by the seller or mandatory under certain conditions (such as when a defined percentage is added for parties of a certain size when not conspicuously stated that the amount may be removed).

-- Other service charges — any other charges by a restaurant that are necessary to complete a taxable sale including delivery fees and bartender service
+- Other service charges — any other charges by a restaurant that are necessary to complete a taxable sale, including delivery fees and bartender service.

-- If the restaurant receives a completed Form ST-12A Refund Waiver from the vendor, the restaurant may apply directly for a refund with the Department of Revenue.
-This may be done by filing a Form ST-12 Refund Request and attaching the Form ST-12A as completed by the vendor.
+- If the vendor sends you back a completed Form ST-12A Refund Waiver, you may apply directly for a refund with the Department of Revenue.
+To do this, file a Form ST-12 Refund Request and attach the vendor’s completed Form ST-12A.

 Requests for refunds may take up to a year for the state to process and the taxpayer is often required to provide supporting documentation, including invoices, to the Department of Revenue.